dallind34/Data-Science-Blog/_posts/2024-12-02-Streamlit-Tech-House.md

 # Importance of Danceability, Energy, and Speechiness

 A Random Forest model revealed that Danceability, Energy, and Speechiness are the top three features influencing a track's popularity on Spotify.
-These features consistently emerged as the most important predictors, significantly outweighing others like Valence or Tempo.
+These features consistently emerged as the most important predictors and significantly outweighed others like Valence or Tempo.

 ## Visualizations